 When to use Frequency Capping

 We’ve spent quite a bit of time talking about the importance of frequency capping and how great it can be for your campaign.
-But.
-There are times that you don’t need to use it or only need to use it in a very restrained capacity.
+However, there are times that you don’t need to use it or only need to use it in a very restrained capacity.